JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   for row keys columns.
 * [`permutedims`](@ref): propagates table level metadata and drops column level metadata.
+* broadcasted assignment does not change target metadata

 * `setindex!` does not affect table level and column level metadata